 Cape Cod Collaborative’s Transportation Services

 The Cape Cod Collaborative has provided assistance and consultation to school districts regarding their transportation needs since the establishment of the Collaborative in 1975.
-The Collaborative transportation as a service to the school districts in the 1980s, and has since expanded this significantly to member district needs.
+The Collaborative provided transportation as a service to the school districts in the 1980s, and has since expanded this significantly to member district needs.
 The coordination and operation of (district) transportation services through the Collaborative allows districts to gain efficiencies while controlling the quality of their service.

 General Education Transportation Services